inveniosoftware/invenio/docs/modules/jsonalchemy.rst

             json_for_marc(), {'a': 'title', 'b': 'subtitle'}
             json_for_dc(), {'dc:title': 'title'}

-Each rule inside the producer section follows the same pattern, first we specify the function that we want to use (what we want to produce), which should be placed inside the ``/producers`` folder.
-This function is not a real function call the function, it is just a way to specify which producer we will use an which parameter we what to use for this field.
-In the case of the MARC21 producer we can put ``245__`` as parameter and only if title came from a ``245__`` MARC21 field this function will generate the output.
+Each rule inside the producer section follows the same pattern: first we specify the function that we want to use (what we want to produce), which should be placed inside the ``/producers`` folder.
+This is not a real function call, but only a way to specify which producer we will use and which parameter we would like  to use for this field.
+In the case of the MARC21 producer we can put ``245__`` as parameter, so that only if title originated from a ``245__`` MARC21 field this function will be used to generate the output.
 This parameter could be used differently depending on each producer.

 The second part, after the comma, is the rule that we will apply and it is typically a dictionary.
-In the case of the MARC21 producer we can put full name of the field as key, ``245__a`` or just the subfield like in the example.
-The value for this keys could a function call, a subfield or empty if we want the value of the full field.
+In the case of the MARC21 producer we can put full name of the field as key, ``245__a``, or just the subfield like in the example.
+The value for this key could a function call, a subfield or even empty (if we want to use the entire field as a value).

-For more information about the MARC21 producer please check :ref:`json-for-marc` documentation.
+For more information about the MARC22 producer please check :ref:`json-for-marc` documentation.

 Inside any JSONAlchemy object, like records or documents, there is a method,